 So, how can you join the illustrious ranks of the business architect?
 This guide provides everything you need to know about business architecture – business architect overview, business architect roles and responsibilities, skills, and career path for a business architect.

 Who is a Business Architect?
-An Overview

-A business architect interprets and develops the strategy for the operational needs of an organization and designs an effective IT architecture for business process management.
+Business architect interprets and develops the strategy for the operational needs of an organization and designs an effective IT architecture for business process management.
 The architect fleshes out business capability maps and value streams to link strategy and execution and helps reorganize and restructure the IT enablement process.

 Business architect roles demand developing or contributing to key deliverables like strategy summary, operating and business model analysis, business entities, organization mapping, systems mapping, system footprint analysis, etc.